 “When you think about this regionally, that road will also help the northern part of York County,” Hicks said.
 “It has some positive implications for South Carolina.”

 Positive implications for South Carolina?
-Great, then I’m sure that South Carolina would be willing to kick in a couple hundred million, right?Read full article » Comments Off
+Great, then I’m sure that South Carolina would be willing to kick in a couple hundred million, right?Read full article » Comments Off on The Garden Porkway rates poorly

 I did my masters at N.C.
 State and was subjected to several classes in Harrelson Hall, which was probably the most bizarre building I’ve ever set foot in.
 Harrelson is round, which means that the classrooms are pie-shaped.
 And that makes for a rather interesting learning experience, especially if you’re sitting near the wall.
 And yes, even the bathroon stalls were wedges.
 The all-fluorescent lighting was just brutal.
 I distinctly remember doing a face-plant going down the insanely steep stairs too.